rockgemini/playwright-sample/README.md

 ### Next possible steps for improvement
 * Introduce data-driven tests by using external data source such as csv/excel etc.
 * Optimize further by using features such as Fixtures, Hooks, Annotations etc. wherever possible.
+* Enhance reporting by integrating 3rd party reporting such as Allure or Extent Report.